Chapter 1. Remotely accessing the desktop

 $ sudo systemctl status gnome-headless-session@<your_username>.service

-GNOME Remote Desktop can be integrated with the GNOME Display Manager (GDM) to provide remote login functionality for multiple users through RDP.
 Remote users authenticate by using a system-wide password, which grants access to the graphical login screen.
-Users can log in with their individual credentials, enabling secure remote access to the desktop environment.
+Then they log in with their individual credentials, enabling remote access to the desktop environment.

 Connecting to a remote desktop through RDP for multiple users requires setting up a TLS key and a TLS certificate.